engineyard/ey-docs/pages/instance-types.md

 ## Instance types & roles

-There are various roles that an instance can play in your application's environment on AppCloud.
+There are various roles that an instance can play in your application's environment on Cloud.
 These roles include the following:

 * ### [[Application Instances|instance-types#app-instance]]